sinclairzx81/sidewinder/libs/mongo/readme.md

 ## Example

 Sidewinder Mongo provides a strict validation layer directly over the Mongo `Db` object.
-It provides a subset Db functions that can safely be type checked and runtime validated.
-Users will first need to establish a connection to MongoDB then pass an instance of `client.db()` to the Database constructor along with associated schema.
+It provides a subset the drivers `Db` functions that can safely checked and runtime validated.
+To use, users will first need to establish a connection to MongoDB via the driver then pass an instance of `client.db()` to the Database constructor along with associated schema.

 ```typescript
 import { Database, Type } from '@sidewinder/mongo'